xyproto/fortunecraft/README.md

 Output fortunes by using Ollama and the [`gemma2:2b`](https://ollama.com/library/gemma2) model.

-`fortuna` has a different selection of fortunes from the good old `fortune` program.
+`fortuna` has a very different selection of fortunes compared to the good old `fortune` program.

 ### Requirements

-Requires a working Ollama server.

-* The `NO_COLOR` environment variable is respected.
+Requires an Ollama server to be up and running, and the `gemma2:2b` model to be able to be evaluated, in terms of CPU and memory.
+Using a GPU is optional.

 * `OLLAMA_HOST` can be used to set a different host address than `localhost:11434` for the Ollama server.

 ### Installation